Chapter 2 - Coming Into My Own

-Girlfriends also became part of the norm.
+Girlfriends became part of my norm.
 Coupling up was so expected.
 Lots of high school drama in the breakups and the betrayals.
-I had two "serious" ones in high school, Sharon and Nancy.
+I had two "serious" girlfriends in high school, Sharon and Nancy.
 Sharon was very adventurous.
 We ended up making out in hidden places at church, parking on Grizzly Peak until the cops came and sometimes at her house or mine when our parents weren’t home.
-Nancy was more A list and was my one flirtation with the IN group in senior year..
+Nancy was more of a girl that would have been out of my league before my transformation started and was my one flirtation with the IN group in senior year..

-One particular memory has stuck.
+One particular memory, as it relates to high school love affairs, has stuck with me in my old age.
 My parents went out of town and Bruce and Jane were somewhere else.
-That meant poker party with alcohol at my house.
+That meant poker party with alcohol at my house of course.
 I was generally a good kid, afraid of getting caught, a bad liar etc. but for some reason I organized this.
 Go figure.
 To top it off I was the one guy who brought his girlfriend.
 The thought that my parents’ bedroom with a king sized bed was available was exciting.
 We left the guys downstairs drinking and playing cards and proceeded upstairs.
 Now we were used to cramped spaces like my car, the closet at church etc. so the King sized bed seemed huge.
 We started making out when something strange happened.
 I envisioned my parents coming home early and I just couldn’t do it.
 Sharon had a lot to drink and was wobbling, so I decided to take her home.
 About a 20 minute drive.
 I remember her being really drunk, so I just pointed her at her front door and took off.
 Nice…

 I was always attracted to crazy friends both male and female.
 I loved their confidence.
 They were not afraid to take a risk.
 I was still pretty cautious at that point so I hoped some of their ways would rub off on me.
 One thing that meant was that I auditioned for school plays.
 The one I remember was Romeo and Juliet.
 It caused a bit of stir because our Juliet was black and Romeo was white.
 I played a guard.
 I had one line in the final death scene.
 That’s me in the front row far left.
 I think we had a saying..."guards rule!"